ExpediaGroup/housekeeping/README.md

   schema-name: my_db
   # Connection details
   data-source:
-    # The package of your driver class
+    # The name of your JDBC Driver class
-    driver-class-name: com.mysql.cj.jdbc.Driver
+    driver-class-name: org.mariadb.jdbc.Driver
     # JDBC URL for your database
-    url: jdbc:mysql://foo1baz123.us-east-1.rds.amazonaws.com:3306/${housekeeping.schema-name}
+    url: jdbc:mariadb://foo1baz123.us-east-1.rds.amazonaws.com:3306/${housekeeping.schema-name}
     # Database username
     username: bdp
     # Database password
     password: Ch4ll3ng3
 ```

+Notes:
+* Some users have seen issues using the MySQL driver on AWS Aurora for MySQL.
+[AWS recommends](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Connecting.html) using the MariaDB driver for those use cases.
-Note: To use MySQL and similar database systems, the schema specified in the configuration needs to exist, as the value for `housekeeping.data-source.url` needs to be a valid URI.
+* To use MariaDB, MySQL and similar database systems, the schema specified in the configuration needs to exist (i.e. the value for `housekeeping.data-source.url` needs to be a valid URI).

 Houseekeping can also be set up to use the default database engine (H2) and schema: